-A. The overall program and full implementation of the Fort Worth Neighborhood and Community Park Dedication Policy shall generally follow the City of Fort Worth's Comprehensive Plan and the officially adopted Park, Recreation and Open Space Master Plan.
-The Park & Recreation Department may develop implementation guidelines to ensure the fair and objective application of this park Policy.

-- B. There should be a minimum of one Neighborhood Based Park within each designated "Neighborhood Unit" as defined by the Park, Recreation and Open Space Master Plan and delineated by the Park & Recreation Department.
-The park should include needed recreational facilities to service the recreation needs of the neighborhood unit. - C. The City of Fort Worth shall require residential Developers to dedicate subdivision land and recreation improvements for parks, or to pay fees for land and improvements, to meet the recreational needs as a condition of the platting process, or as a condition to the issuance of a final certificate of occupancy for multifamily developments, just as land for streets, alleys, utility easements and other improvements directly attributable to the development of a new residential neighborhood is dedicated.
-A combination of fees in lieu of parkland dedication and parkland dedication shall be considered at the sole discretion of the Park & Recreation Department. - D. Where private recreation facilities are built for the residents of a subdivision development, a credit may be given to the Developer/Owner for Neighborhood Based Park Development Fee, neighborhood land dedication or fee-in-lieu thereof, based on the value of such Neighborhood Park recreational facility development.
-If the proposed development falls outside the Central City, at the discretion of the Director, credit may be issued for up to 50% of the total amount of Neighborhood Based Park Development Fee, and up to 50% of the fair market value of the required land dedication or fee-inlieu thereof from such development.
+- A. The overall program and full implementation of the Fort Worth Neighborhood and Community Park Dedication Policy shall generally follow the City of Fort Worth's Comprehensive Plan and the officially adopted Park, Recreation and Open Space Master Plan.
+The Park & Recreation Department may develop implementation guidelines to ensure the fair and objective application of this park policy. - B. There should be a minimum of one Neighborhood Based Park within each designated "Neighborhood Unit" as defined by the Park, Recreation and Open Space Master Plan and delineated by the Park & Recreation Department.
+The park should include needed recreational facilities to service the recreation needs of the neighborhood unit. - C. The City of Fort Worth shall require residential developers to dedicate subdivision land and recreation improvements for parks to meet the recreational needs as a condition of the platting process and/or the submission of a Multi-Family Development Site Plan, just as land for streets, alleys, utility easements and other improvements directly attributable to the development of a new residential neighborhood is dedicated.
+A combination of fees and parkland dedication shall be considered at the sole discretion of the Park & Recreation Department. - D. Where private recreation facilities are built for the residents of a subdivision development, a credit may be given to the Developer/Owner for Neighborhood Based Park Development Fee, neighborhood land dedication or fee-in-lieu thereof, based on the value of such neighborhood park recreational facility development.
+If the proposed development falls outside the Central City, at the discretion of PARD Director or his/her designee, credit may be issued for up to 50% of the total amount of Neighborhood Based Park Development Fee, and up to 50% of the fair market value of the required land dedication or fee-in-lieu thereof from such development.
 Credits exceeding 50%, and up to 75%, will require prior written approval from the Director.
 Credits greater than 75% will require City Council approval before they can be issued on any development.
-Credit will be granted for those recreation facilities that are listed as part of the minimum Neighborhood Park configuration.
-(See Section VI(B)(1)) Credit may also be given for recreation facilities that address the specific neighborhood recreational needs of the development.
-The Developer must provide sufficient documentation to the Park & Recreation Department demonstrating that the recreational needs of the proposed neighborhood are different than the needs of a typical Neighborhood Park Unit.
-The Park & Recreation Department may at the discretion of the Director award credit for those recreational facilities that are deemed to meet the neighborhood recreational needs of a new community.
-If the proposed residential development falls within the Central City (Park Planning District 4), the Director may issue up to 100% credit for qualifying private plazas and recreational facilities that are publicly accessible. - E. Should a submitted subdivision development be located within a previous development concept or preliminary plat in which park dedication requirements have been met and the submitted development does not increase the overall population density, then additional park dedication requirements shall not be required.
-However, if the submitted subdivision development reflects an increased population density, then additional park dedication requirements will be required for the increase in population.
-New preliminary plats within an existing concept plan shall require Community Park dedication and will also be subject to the application of the Neighborhood Based Park Development Fee based on the portion of the Neighborhood Park dedication that can be attributed to that preliminary plat.
-The requirements of this paragraph do not apply to Park Planning District 4.
+Credit will be granted for those recreation facilities that are listed as part of the minimum neighborhood park configuration.
+(See Section IV.
+G.) Credit may also be given for recreation facilities that address the specific neighborhood recreational needs of the development.
+The developer must provide sufficient documentation to the Park & Recreation Department demonstrating that the recreational needs of the proposed neighborhood are different than the needs of a typical Neighborhood Park Unit.
+The Park & Recreation Department may at the discretion of the Director or his/her designee award credit for those recreational facilities that are deemed to meet the neighborhood recreational needs of a new community.
+If the proposed residential development falls within the Central City (Park Planning District 4), the PARD Director may issue up to 100% credit for qualifying private plazas and recreational facilities that are publicly accessible.